 When you really want Thai food but don’t want to spend the money ordering it from a restaurant, using canned curry paste at home is your next-best best option.
-It’s not made from scratch, but it’s pretty darn good.
-It will get you really close to replicating any simmered Thai curry dish from a Thai…
+Even though the paste is not made from scratch, it’s pretty darn good.
+It will get you really close to replicating any simmered Thai curry dish…

 Summer Salmon Burger

-When you want a burger other than classic beef for a leaner eating experience, salmon burgers are a frequently overlooked choice when it comes to alternative burgers.
-For these patties the clean flavors of garlic, ginger, chives and coriander mixed in with some honey mustard leave your mouth with a satisfying “umami” flavor.
-Like all…
+When you want a burger that’s not beef, salmon burgers are a frequently overlooked choice when it comes to alternative burgers.
+For these fish patties, the clean flavors of garlic, ginger, chives, and coriander mixed in with some honey mustard all combine to yield a satisfying “umami” flavor.
+Like all burgers, all it takes is…

 Blackeyed Pea Tabouli Salad

 People familiar with my food know that I really love serving up bold and spicy flavors.
-So it’s a good idea to have this mild and refreshing Blackeyed Pea Salad to serve alongside some spicy jerk chicken or some Vegan Jollof Rice as a palette cleanser.
-This delivers the fresh, lemon-dressed, and parsley-packed experience of…
+However, not everything can be spicy all the time.
+To balance out the heat, it’s a good idea to have this mild and refreshing Blackeyed Pea Salad to serve alongside some spicy jerk chicken or some Vegan Jollof Rice …

 Pineapple Honey Limeade

-Lemonade is a classic choice for a refreshing summer drink, but limeade is the citrus beverage that deserves just as much kudos in my opinion.
+Lemonade is a classic choice for a refreshing summer drink, but limeade is the overlooked citrus beverage that deserves just as much rave.
 The tartness and tanginess of fresh lime juice is quite intense, which means you don’t need to use very much to yield a good limeade.
-So, on it’s own, lime…
+On it’s own, lime juice needs lots…

 Red Pepper Tahini Dressing